-Principles of Surgical Resection (THYM-A) Principles of Radiation Therapy (THYM-B) Principles of Systemic Therapy for Thymic Malignancies (THYM-C) World Health Organization Histologic Classification (THYM-D)
+Principles of Surgical Resection (THYM-A) Principles of Radiation Therapy (THYM-B) Principles of Systemic Therapy (THYM-C) World Health Organization Histologic Classification (THYM-D)

 Staging (ST-1)

 Clinical Trials: NCCN believes that the best management for any patient with cancer is in a clinical trial.
 Participation in clinical trials is especially encouraged.